Seven Seas Voyager: 2018 collision

 On the evening of September 25, 2018 the Seven Seas Voyager was sailing from the Italian port of Civitavecchia when strong winds caused the vessel to strike a pier.
 The vessel came to a halt shortly thereafter and remained tied up in the port overnight to assess damage.
 The damage was determined to be largely cosmetic and the vessel continued its itinerary although the incident caused it to miss the scheduled stop at Sorrento, Italy.
-Temporary cosmetic repairs were completed in Koeper, Croatia, before the cruise came to its scheduled conclusion in Venice, Italy.
+Temporary cosmetic repairs were completed in Koper, Slovenia, before the cruise came to its scheduled conclusion in Venice, Italy.